 I was always a more successful hitchhiker than I was a busker.

-Recently I was reminded of the similarity between both activities when I listened to a presentation from Amanda Palmer of the The Dresden Dolls, who started her performing career as one of those all white statue buskers who don't move.
+The Dresden Dolls, who started her performing career as one of those all white statue buskers who don't move.

 In the talk she describes an exchange of giving where the busker gives a performance and the stranger strolling past gives a coin or two.
 Nothing particularly exciting there as this is the principle of our international free trade economy - I give you a product and you give me money.